armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 [2022 Altarena Playhouse production](https://altarena.org) of this
 musical, for which I served as Music Director._

-_La Cage_ is a musicalized adaptation of the 1978
+_La Cage Aux Folles_ ("The Crazy Cage" or "The Cage of Crazies") is a musicalized adaptation of the 1978
 French comedy film of the same name, with a book by actor/playwright/bookwriter Harvey Fierstein (author of _Torch